WQRF.ORG

 • Water Experts

-2025 STUDENT POSTER GALLERY
+STUDENT POSTER GALLERY SCHOLARS

-The Poster Contest provides a platform for students to engage with real-world issues and contribute to the ongoing dialogue about water treatment and public health.
+WQRF's annual poster contest provides a platform for students to engage with real-world issues and contribute to the ongoing dialogue about water treatment and public health.
 These posters are making waves and sparking important conversations about the future of water.

 A Challenge for Full-Scale Prediction: Ion Exchange Resin Preparation Impacts Adsorption of PFAS during RSSCTs

-Tihitna G. Mulugeta, Mahmut S. Ersan
+Tihitna G. Mulugeta, Mahmut S. Ersan | University of North Dakota

 This study evaluated: (i) how grinding techniques affected adsorption of PFAS in rapid small scale column tests (RSSCTs), ii) the role of material preparation on prediction accuracy, and (iii) the influence of different water matrices on RSSCTs accuracy.
 Results show significant variability in PFOA breakthrough depending on grinding technique.